datawire/quark/docs/tutorials/rpc-basic/pythonRun.rst

 Step 4: Move to the location where you saved the Python client you wrote earlier in the tutorial.
 Alternately, move to the HelloRPC directory within your local {{{product}}} git repository.
 If you use the default location, do the following: ``cd ~/{{{github_directory}}}/examples/helloRPC``

-Note: If you use the prebuilt client file from the GitHub repository, you must edit it to point to the local helloRPC server instead of the helloRPC server in the Datawire cloud.
+Note: If you use the supplied client file from the GitHub repository (pyclient.py), you must edit it to point to the local helloRPC server instead of the helloRPC server in the Datawire cloud.
 To do this, change the URL passed when instantiating the client object from ``http://hello.datawire.io`` to ``http://127.0.0.1:8910/hello``.
 For more information, refer to the :ref:`client instantiation section of the walkthrough<part2PythonClientInstantiation>`.

 Step 5: Run the client by executing the following command: ``python pyclient.py``